-However, Vietnamese food is affordable and delicious.
-Many travelers prefer to eat out so that they can experience authentic Vietnamese cuisine.
-Goi cuon is a traditional starter dish, which is clear spring roll with a side of peanut sauce.
-Banh mi is a Vietnamese sandwich that is filled with pork or beef with vegetables.
-Bun cha is a popular street food, which is barbequed pork with cold rice noodle and broth.
-Pho perhaps the most well-known noodle dish from Vietnam that is made with rice noodles, onions, and a meat – like chicken, pork, or beef.
+Bun cha is popular street food, which is barbequed pork with cold rice noodles and broth.
+Pho perhaps the most well-known noodle dish from Vietnam that is made with rice noodles, onions, and meat – like chicken, pork, or beef.

 In big cities, like Ho Chi Minh City, you will find swanky bars that have excellent views of the city.
-But outside of the bustling metropolis destinations, bars will be quieter and more local.
-But the nightlife is lively in the country and you’re always bound to find a good party.
+Outside of the bustling metropolis destinations, bars will be quieter and more local.
+Nightlife is lively in the country, and you’re always bound to find a good party.

 How to Get Around

-Buses are the most affordable way to travel, but with lots of traffic it can take you hours to reach your destination.
+Buses are the most affordable way to travel; however, there is lots of traffic, and it can take you hours to reach your destination.
 Short bus rides will cost as little as $2 US dollars, while long bus rides (up to 10 hours) will cost about $22 US dollars.
-For backpackers, the buses are the best way to travel because they can see more of the country and still save money.
+For backpackers, buses are the best way to travel because they can see more of the country and still save money.

 Taxis are another option to get around a specific city and are relatively affordable.
 Vinasun and Mailinh are the most reliable companies that do not overcharge tourists for their rides.
 Most taxis will run on a meter but expect to have an adrenaline rush as you experience navigating the chaotic street traffic.

-Vietnam is a stunning landscape and the cities are popular tourist destinations.
+Vietnam is a land of stunning landscapes, and the cities are one of the most popular tourist destinations.
+Hanoi and Ho Chi Minh City hold the tallest buildings in Vietnam.
 Here, we will give a brief overview of the top city destinations in Vietnam.

 Ho Chi Minh City

-More beautiful than Ho Chi Minh, Hanoi is also the capital of Vietnam and one that highlights the past.
-French colonial architecture is still standing within the city and is central to the city’s Old Town.
-There are many different memorials and museums dedicated to the difficult history, but the new energy of the city has pushed it towards a bright future.
+There are many different memorials and museums dedicated to the difficult history, and the new energy of the city has pushed it towards a bright future.
 Dining is a big draw for tourists in the city who are eager to taste traditional Vietnamese food.

-Hue used to be the imperial capital of Vietnam, but now the city rests with a variety of ancient ruins that are open to the public.
-The palace was destroyed during the Vietnam War, but parts of it remain intact and other sections have been rebuilt.
+Hue used to be the imperial capital of Vietnam, though now the city rests with a variety of ancient ruins that are open to the public.
+The palace was destroyed during the Vietnam War, and parts of it remain intact, and other sections have been rebuilt.
 The ruins remind tourists of ancient times, where they can imagine an emperor gazing across the landscape.

-Another seaside resort location, Nha Trang sits on the South China Sea and is known for their modern architecture blended with Catholic churches and old temples.
-Just outside the city, waterfalls and hot springs are popular day trips, which highlight the areas natural beauty.
+Another seaside resort location, Nha Trang, sits on the South China Sea and is known for its modern architecture blended with Catholic churches and old temples.
+Just outside the city, waterfalls and hot springs are popular day trips, which highlight the area’s natural beauty.

 If you want to get into the local lifestyle and natural landscape, Ninh Binh is the best place to go for an otherworldly experience.
 The rural location is lined with limestone karst and an idyllic river.
-Nearby are the Tam Coc, which is a three-part cave system.
-The caves can be explored by boat and there are a variety of guided tours available.
+Nearby is the Tam Coc, which is a three-part cave system.
+The caves can be explored by boat, and there are a variety of guided tours available.

 Points of Interest

-While cities are always fun to explore, Vietnam is also home to plenty points of interest from stunning natural wonders to man-made architecture.
+While cities are always fun to explore, Vietnam is also home to plenty of points of interest, from stunning natural wonders to man-made architecture.

 Ha Long Bay

 One of Vietnam’s top tourist destinations, Ha Long Bay is located in the northern region and is dotted with green islands.
-The jungle like vegetation sits atop limestone pillars and enormous caves only add to the beauty.
-Many small fisherman villages float along the bay, but you’ll often find many different cruises boats touring the area.
+The jungle-like vegetation sits atop limestone pillars, and enormous caves only add to the beauty.
+Many small fisherman villages float along the bay, though you’ll often find many different cruise boats touring the area.